Apache license 2.0, MIT license or BSD license : Who is the fairest of them all?

 - BSD licenses can help minimize the legal and organization overheads associated with open-source projects.

 - Lastly, the standard BSD license doesn’t specify any patent terms.
 A new and controversial license introduced by Facebook in 2014, BSD+Patents, specifies that if you sue the creator of the software for patent infringement, even if unrelated to the current open source software, you lose the patent license granted by the creator.
 Using software under BSD+Patents can endanger a company’s own patents, and can be frowned upon if it is acquired by a larger company.

-MIT, Apache and BSD Compared
+MIT License, Apache License 2.0 and BSD License Compared

 |License||Code Use, Modification & Distribution||User Obligations||Patent License Grant||Linking code to other licenses||Trademark Grants|

 |Apache 2.0||Permissive.
 Must notify users of code modifications.||Can’t remove copyright, patent, trademark and attribution notices||Yes: Explicitly defined||Permissive||Not allowed|

 |MIT||Permissive||Future licensed software must contains a copy of license and copyright notice||Not explicitly defined||Permissive||Not mentioned.
 Advance permission required|

 |BSD||Permissive||BSD 3-clause: avoid appearance that product is endorsed by the original developers||Not explicitly defined*||Permissive||Not mentioned|